Skip to main content

 • Then, calculate net income: =Total_Income_Cell - Total_Expenses_Cell.

-1. Conditional Formatting: Use conditional formatting to highlight specific data.
+3. Conditional Formatting: Use conditional formatting to highlight specific data.
 For example, you can set rules to highlight any expenses that exceed a certain amount, making it easier to identify significant spending.

 Conclusion

 Recording and tracking income and expenses is the backbone of effective bookkeeping.
 By consistently inputting data and utilizing Google Sheets' powerful functions, you can gain valuable insights into your financial situation.
-In the next section, we will discuss how to maintain and update your bookkeeping sheets to ensure your records remain accurate and relevant.

 Maintaining and Updating Your Bookkeeping Sheets

 Once you have established your bookkeeping system in Google Sheets and started recording your income and expenses, the next critical step is to maintain and update your sheets regularly.
 Consistent upkeep not only ensures accuracy but also helps you make informed financial decisions.
-In this section, we’ll explore best practices for maintaining your bookkeeping sheets, how to handle corrections and adjustments, and the importance of setting up automated reminders.

 Regularly Review and Update Your Sheets